karlkfi/kpt-config-sync/docs/system_overview.md

 we treat this canonical representation as internal implementation which should not be directly consumed by users.

+## CustomResourceDefinitions

+Nomos defines two custom resources:

+* PolicyNode: A resource that stores hierarchical policy information.
+This includes Roles, RoleBindings and ResourceQuota.
+PolicyNodes form a tree, where leaf nodes represent Namespaces.
+* ClusterPolicy: A resource that stores cluster-level resources such as ClusterRoles and PodSecurityPolicies.
+There is only one ClusterPolicy per cluster.

 ## Syncer

 A set of controllers (currently packaged as a single binary) that consume the